expiaz/jspmvc/README.md

 #### Middleware
 A middleware will be called before or after a controller and can modifiy the response or deny access.
-- to modify `Request` or `Response` and continue the call use `return this.next.apply(request, response)`, you can even not return the response and modify it (so you'll mock to be the last on the chain)
+- to modify `Request` or `Response` and continue the call use `return this.next.apply(request, response)`, you can even modify the response avec calling the next and before returning it (so you'll mock to be the last on the chain)
-- to deny access or redirect use `response.redirect(URL)` to break to call queue
+- to deny access or redirect use `response.redirect(URL)` to break the call queue
 ```java
 public class AdminMiddleware extends Middleware {